 19 June 2020 – Mock trial event (organised in association with Young COMBAR and LCLCBA, Junior LSLA and Law Society Junior Lawyers’ Division, in association with Sutton Trust (Pathways to Law), Career Ready, National Justice Museum and RBAET, focussing on students from groups under-represented in the legal professions serving the Court.

 8 September 2020 – London International Disputes Week Plenary Session: “London as the Primary Seat for the Dispute Resolution Business – The International Perspective”, in association with the International Commercial Courts Group.
-Further details are available online.
+Further details are available online (external link, opens in a new tab).

 Mrs Justice Cockerill, who sits in the Commercial Court, said: “This is a prestigious anniversary for the Commercial Court and I hope as many people as possible join us at one or more of our celebratory events.